Man hospitalized after shooting in Capitol Hill on Sunday

 Chad said he attempted to comfort the injured man, who was shaking.
 But the man, who was conscious, apparently sensed Chad’s own distress, grabbed his arms and told him to calm down.
 “You need to calm down, you need to sit down,” Chad recalled the man saying.

-A man walked by told Chad he needed to apply pressure to the man’s wounds.
-Chad said the passerby took off his took off his shirt and applied pressure to the man’s wounds before aid crews arrived and cleared the scene.
+A man who walked by the scene, Chad said, told Chad he needed to apply pressure.
+Chad said the passerby took off his took off his shirt and used it to press down on the man’s wounds before aid crews arrived and cleared the scene.

-He said he has called the police several times for minor incidents in the alley, such as dumpster fires, but had never witnessed a shooting there before.
+Chad said he has called the police several times for minor incidents in the alley, such as dumpster fires, but had never witnessed a shooting there before.

 Most Read Local Stories